Leon J. Osterweil

 Leon Joel Osterweil is an American computer scientist noted for his research on software engineering.

 Biography

 Osterweil received a B. A. in mathematics from Princeton University in 1965.
 He received a M.A. in mathematics in 1970 and a Ph.D in mathematics in 1971 from the University of Maryland.

 He then joined the Department of Computer Science at the University of Colorado Boulder as an assistant professor in 1971.
 While there he was promoted to associate professor in 1977 and to professor in 1982, he was chair of the department from 1981 to 1986.
-In 1988, he became a professor at the University of California at Irvine and he was department chair from 1989 to 1992.
+In 1988, he became a professor at the University of California, Irvine and he was department chair from 1989 to 1992.
 In 1993, he became a professor of Computer Science at the University of Massachusetts Amherst.

 Awards

 In the year 1998, he was named an ACM Fellow.